fire1ce/3os.org/docs/infrastructure/proxmox/igpu-passthrough-to-vm.md

 If all when well you should see the following output in `Device Manager` and [GPU-Z][gpu-z-url]{target=\_blank}:

-![GPU-Z and Device Manager iGPU][gpu-z-and-device-manager-igpu-image]
+![GPU-Z and Device Manager iGPU][gpu-z-and-device-manager-igpu-img]

 That's it!